Tadeusz Kotarbiński

-Tadeusz Marian Kotarbiński (/pol/; 31 March 1886 – 3 October 1981) was a Polish philosopher, logician and ethicist.
+Tadeusz Marian Kotarbiński (/pol/; 31 March 1886 – 3 October 1981) was a Polish philosopher, logician, and ethicist.

 A pupil of Kazimierz Twardowski, he was one of the most representative figures of the Lwów–Warsaw School, and a member of the Polish Academy of Learning (PAU) as well as the Polish Academy of Sciences (PAN).
-He developed philosophical theory called reism (reizm) and an ethical system called independent ethics.
-Kotarbiński also contributed significantly to the development of praxeology.
+He developed a philosophical theory called reism (reizm) and an ethical system called "independent ethics".
+He also contributed to the development of praxeology.